jwkenney/jwkenney.github.io/_posts/2021-08-07-sprite-media-player-holiday-decorations.md

 * 1080p decorations should play and transition seamlessly, as long as you find the right Video Output Mode.
 * The device is commercial-grade, and made to run constantly.
 It will probably hold up better than the white-label stuff from Amazon.
 * The UI is dirt-simple, and the Sprite is pure plug-and-play once configured.
 Load your videos onto a memory stick, power the device on, and away it goes!
-* Motion sensor / pressure switch support is a "killer feature" that sets the unit apart from the cheaper stuff.
+* Motion sensor / pressure switch support is a killer feature that sets the unit apart from the cheaper stuff.
 * For hardcore decorators, it supports serial control.
 [Team Kingsley](https://www.teamkingsley.com/) sells other accessories for the Sprite.

 **Cons:**